Vini-Frei/XBE2XISO/README.md

-This tool was created to speed up the process of converting Xbox 360 Game files into an XISO -which is usable on Xbox emulators.
+This tool was created to speed up the process of converting Xbox and Xbox360 Game files into an XISO -which is usable on Xbox emulators like Xemu.